-ASU’s Global Locust Initiative engages key actors in locust research and management to develop research, partnerships, and solutions for transboundary pest management in agroecosystems around the world.
+ASU’s Global Locust Initiative engages key actors in locust research and management to develop partnerships and solutions for transboundary pest management in agroecosystems around the world.

 Locusts and grasshoppers (together, Acrididae) have a long history of coexisting with humans, but acridid outbreaks and their management continue to have devastating impacts on human livelihoods and the environment.
 Recognized by the UN as one of 10 interconnected disasters, alongside, COVID-19, the bleaching of the Great Barrier Reef, and Amazon wildfires indicating the scale and severity of their outbreaks.